the-programmers-hangout/website/src/content/site/rules.md

 Everybody is here for the same reason: to learn and talk about programming.

 These rules are here to make sure the community stays a place where people of all skill levels and backgrounds can flourish.
+Mocking members for their lack of ability or knowledge will not be tolerated.

 ### Spoon Feeding